robert-waggott/ev-charger-route-planner/README.md

 -   [x] Use reducer for saved routes
 -   [x] Retrieve saved routes and allow them be opened on page load
 -   [x] Add in a toast when a route has been saved -> https://react-hot-toast.com/
+-   [x] Refactor maptiler url so it's shared across components
+-   [x] Extend startup tasks to run `npm test`

 ## In progress

--   [ ] Refactor maptiler url so it's shared across components
 -   [ ] Ability to change map tiles

 ## Todo

 -   [ ] Map incidents
 -   [ ] Display instructions
+-   [ ] Print instructions
 -   [ ] Create/implement the EV algorithm
+-   [ ] Change route styling and add option in UI to change it
--   [ ] Extend startup tasks to run `npm test`
+-   [ ] Change UX of how a search can be run

 ## Nice to have